ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 2 - Kube State Metrics service.md

             operator: Exists
     ~~~

     The main thing to notice in the output is how the labels and selectors have been automatically applied on the resources.
+Also ensure that in `agent-kube-state-metrics` cluster role only appear those `resources` or `apiGroups` left intentionaly uncommented.

 ## Do not deploy this Kube State Metrics project on its own